Find better matches with our advanced

 Well that's seven if you count the passports as two.

 - Near me

 - For new friends, long-term dating, short-term dating

-- think we'd have a mutually enjoyable time meeting one another; and,
+- think we'd enjoy meeting one another.

 Connect your existing OkCupid account